 In their 2017/2018 Annual Audit Letter to Blaenau Gwent County Borough Council, the Wales Audit Office noted that the level of General and Earmarked Reserves as a percentage of gross revenue expenditure was 4.63%, the lowest of any Welsh Authority and significantly below the 2017/2018 Welsh average of 11.44%.
 The Authority accepted the need to maintain an appropriate level of reserves and agreed a planned annual contribution to the General Reserve as part of its Medium Term financial Strategy.
-In addition the budget for 2021/2022 agreed a budgeted increase of £1.0m earmarked reserve to support medium term financial planning.

-To the end of 2020/2021 these measures had resulted in an improvement in the level of general and earmarked reserves held by the Council, increasing to 19.4% as a percentage of net revenue expenditure.
-This was the eighth lowest in Wales in comparison with other Welsh Authorities.
+To the end of 2021/2022 these measures had resulted in an improvement in the level of general and earmarked reserves held by the Council, increasing to 30.2% as a percentage of net revenue expenditure.
+This was the ninth lowest in Wales in comparison with other Welsh Authorities.